Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 ## Adding Performance Tests to an SDK

 1. Create a performance test directory at `testdata/perf` within your module.
 For example, the storage performance tests live in `sdk/storage/azblob/testdata/perf`.

 2. Run `go mod init` to create a new module.

-3. Create a `struct` that implements the `perf.PerfTest` interface by implementing the `GlobalSetup`, `Setup`, `Run`, `Cleanup`, `GlobalCleanup`, and `GetMetadata` functions.
-The first five functions take the `context.Context` type to prevent an erroneous test from blocking. `GetMetadata` should returns the `perf.PerfTestOptions` that is embedded in the struct.
-    `GlobalSetup` and `GlobalCleanup` are called once each, at the beginning and end of the performance test respectively.
-    `Setup` and `Cleanup` are called once for each test instance.
-If you're running four performance tests in parallel, this method is run four times, once for each parallel instance.
-If there is nothing to do in any of these steps, you can `return nil`.
-4. Create a `New<Name>Test` method that returns an instantialized struct.
+3. Create a `struct` that maintains all global values for the performance test (ie. account name, blob name, etc.).

+4. Implement `GlobalPerfTest` interface by adding the `NewPerfTest(context.Context, *PerfTestOptions) (PerfTest, error)` and the `GlobalCleanup(context.Context)` functions on the global struct.
+The `NewPerfTest` method creates a new struct that is responsible for running a performance test in its own `goroutine`. `GlobalCleanup` takes care of any session level cleanup.

+5. Implement the `PerfTest` interface on the struct returned from the `NewPerfTest` method.
+Add a `Run(context.Context)` and a `Cleanup(context.Context)` function.
+The `Run` method is the method you want to measure the performance of.
+The `Cleanup` method is for cleaning up within a single `goroutine`, most of the time this will be empty.

-5. Create a main package that uses the `perf.Run` function to provide all the constructor methods.
+6. Create a main package that uses the `perf.Run` function to provide all the global constructor methods. `perf.Run` takes a map[string]MapInterface

 6. (Optional): Create a method that registers local flags.